gitgoap/AI-Snipping-Tool/README.md

 > ⚠️Prerequisites
 >
 > - Recommended to have the latest version of Google Chrome
+> - Make sure to switch on Chrome's `developer mode`.

 To get a local copy up and running follow these simple steps.